jesus-alastria/alastria-platform/en/Alastria-Core-Technical-Platform.md

 Being a country-wide blockchain network, Alastria is neither a public-permissionless network nor a private consortium.
 Alastria shares some of the properties of both types of networks, but it has some requirements of its own.
 This document is structured as follows:
 * The first two sections describe the general characteristics of Public-Permissionless and Consortium blockchains and the problems that they present for a network like Alastria
-* Then we describe the specific requirements of Alastria, using as a scheme and guiding theme a general Reference Architecture of blockchains systems
+* Then we describe the specific requirements of Alastria, using as a scheme and guiding theme a general Reference Architecture of blockchain systems

-# 3. General characteristics of the main blockchain technologies
+# General characteristics of the main blockchain technologies

-Distributed fault tolerant protocols have been deployed traditionally at relatively small scale, and typically in a single administrative domain (that is, inside a single legal company) where adversarial attacks can be minimized and so they are not a primary concern.
+Distributed fault tolerant protocols have been deployed traditionally at relatively small scale, and typically in a single administrative domain, that is, inside a single legal entity like a bank or insurance company.
+Even the biggest distributed systems in the world (like Google, Amazon, Facebook, Apple, ...) are still managed and administered by a single entity with aboslute control over them.
+In these environments, adversarial attacks among internal servers can be minimized using traditional techniques and so they are not a primary concern.

-[Bitcoin](https://bitcoin.org/bitcoin.pdf) was the first practical system to solve the problem of fault tolerant distributed computing in a completely public and anonymous environment where anonymous malicious adversaries could behave in a [Byzantine](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance) way to try to make the network malfunction.
+[Bitcoin](https://bitcoin.org/bitcoin.pdf) was the first practical system to solve the problem of fault tolerant distributed computing in a completely public and anonymous environment where anonymous malicious adversaries could behave in a [Byzantine](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance) way controlling network nodes and trying to make the network malfunction.

 Possibly the major invention of the Bitcoin system was to design a consensus mechanism with an embedded digital currency, where agreement on the order of transactions is negotiated via an economically incentivized cryptographic random lottery based on partial hash collisions.
 This novel consensus algorithm was called Proof-of-Work (PoW), reflecting the idea that in order to win the lottery, the nodes had to use a lot of computational resources to solve the cryptographic puzzle used for the lottery.